Datagatherer2357/Gareth-Duffy-GMIT-Project/README.md

 The skewness result shows either a positive (right) or negative (left) skew.
 Values closer to zero show less skew.

 Kurtosis on the other hand, is a measure of whether the data are heavy-tailed or light-tailed relative to a normal distribution.
 Contrary to a skewed distribution, kurtosis is evidenced by seeing a very tall or very short distribution line on the spread of data.
-The output (Index[6]) can be seen in this URL: https://image.ibb.co/jqM4QS/Index6.png

 <img src="https://image.ibb.co/jqM4QS/Index6.png" alt="Index6" border="0" />

 Next I endeavoured to demonstrate the distribution curves pertaining to the data of the Iris variables in order to further evaluate and highlight the spread and shape of the data measurments.
 I achieved this by plotting a histogram for each of the 4 float variables in the dataset.
 The histograms also contain distribution curves to emphasize the spread of Iris flower data.
 The Iris dataset has 4 numeric variables and I wanted to visualize their distributions *together* so I split the output windows into several parts.
-The output (Index[7]) can be seen in this URL: https://image.ibb.co/jpvqh7/Index7.png

 <img src="https://image.ibb.co/jpvqh7/Index7.png" alt="Index7" border="0" />